 \section{Acknowledgments}

 We thank Pat Burchat, Johann Cohen-Tanugi, Xiangchong Li, Josh Meyers, Morgan Schmitz, and Chris Stubbs for useful feedback on early drafts of this paper.
-The scripts that produce the plots in this paper are available at \url{https://github.com/LSSTDESC/DESCNote_CoaddPsf}.
+We also thank the anonymous journal referees, whose feedback resulted in improvements to the paper prior to publication.
+The scripts that produce the plots in this paper are available at \url{https://github.com/LSSTDESC/DESCNote\_CoaddPsf}.
 This paper has undergone internal review in the LSST Dark Energy Science Collaboration.
 The internal reviewers were \irresponse{Gary Bernstein, Johann Cohen-Tanugi, and Ismael Mendoza.}

 RM and TZ acknowledge the support of the Department of Energy grant DE-SC0010118.
 MJ is partially supported by Department of Energy grant DE-SC0007901.